 9th November 2021, 11am-12 noon.

-This event will detail recent efforts to co-develop a best practice charter, aimed at creating meaningful change for parents in and leaving local authority care.
+This event detailed recent efforts to co-develop a best practice charter, aimed at creating meaningful change for parents in and leaving local authority care.
 Co-produced with care experienced parents, practitioners and policy makers, the charter is aimed at Corporate Parents; professionals with responsibility for supporting young people in state care.
 In Wales, corporate parents are directed to seek the same outcomes for children in local authority care as any good parent would seek for their own child.
-This event will share the best practice charter and wider resources developed about this important topic including discussion on research conduction in this area by Dr Louise Roberts.
+This event shared the best practice charter and wider resources developed about this important topic including discussion on research conduction in this area by Dr Louise Roberts.
 Parents in and leaving care will support the development of this event.

 The webinar forms part of the annual Economic and Social Research Council’s Festival of Social Science.

 Best practice examples